UtrechtUniversity/ricgraph/docs/ricgraph_misc_scripts.md

         -o, --organization [organization]
                 The organization to harvest.
 Specify the organization abbreviation.
-        -e, --empty_ricgraph [yes|no]
-                Whether to empty Ricgraph before harvesting the first organization.
-If absent, Ricgraph will not be emptied.
         -c, --python_cmd [python interpreter]
                 The python interpreter to use.
 If absent, and a python virtual environment is used, that interpreter is used.
         -p, --python_path [python path]
                 The value for PYTHONPATH, the path to python libraries.
                 If absent, the current directory is used.
+        -a, --are_you_sure [yes|no]
+                Whether you are sure to run this script."
+                If absent, 'no' is assumed."
         -h, --help
                 Show this help text.
 ```